strata-org/jverify/docs/guide/src/reads_and_modifies.md

 #### Reads

-JVerify requires that a method marked with `@Pure` is explicit about which objects it reads fields from.
+JVerify requires that a method marked with `@Pure` is explicit about which objects it reads non-final fields from.
 This can be specified using `reads` calls.
-The `reads` method takes one or multiple `object` arguments.
+The `reads` method takes one or multiple Object arguments.
 Example:

 ```java
 class Engine {